-1. Students must make an appointment to see a faculty advisor prior to registering.

-Students should prepare a list of courses and course codes prior to registering.

-- 3. Effective immediately, the Bursar's Office will not mail registration bills.
+- 1. Students must make an appointment to see a faculty advisor prior to registering. - 2.
+Students should prepare a list of courses and course codes prior to registering. - 3.
+Effective immediately, the Bursar's Office will not mail registration bills.
 Students must access their bills online on eSIMS, which is on the CUNY Portal at www.CUNY.EDU.
-Any student who registers may pick up a bill at any one of the following locations: the Registration Area (located near the Atrium on second floor of the Academic Core; available only during registration), the Office of the Bursar (AC-1H01), the Office of the Registrar (AC-1H06) or the Office of Student Financial Services (AC-1M08) during their office hours only.
+Any student who registers may pick up a bill at any one of the following locations: the Registration Area (located near the Atrium on second floor of the Academic Core; available only during registration), the Office of the Bursar (AC-1H01) or the Office of the Registrar (AC-1H06) during their office hours only.
 The bill lists courses requested, tuition due and payment due date.
 The student should check carefully for the following: - ALL the courses and sections he/she requested are listed. - There are no travel difficulties or time conflicts.